gabriele-ts/MultiAgent-Quant-Research/README.md

 ## 🧠 How It Works
 The system uses an orchestrator agent that delegates tasks to specialized sub‑agents:
+- **Coin Verification Agent** - responsible for validating whether a cryptocurrency meets the project’s predefined approval criteria
 - **Data Agent** — fetches raw OHLCV and intraday data
 - **Cleaning Agent** — cleans, resamples, and fixes irregularities in datasets
 - **Analysis Agent** — computes metrics, detects patterns, explores signals